-- Affected Jurisdiction Responds.
-Has the Affected Jurisdiction that submitted a Letter of Concern concluded that the Sponsoring Jurisdiction has adequately responded to the concerns and issues outlined in its Letter of Concern - → YES: Affected Jurisdiction informs the Authority in writing with a copy to the Sponsoring Jurisdiction, and all involved parties move to Step 14 of the GPA review process. - → NO: Affected Jurisdiction informs the Sponsoring Jurisdiction in writing, with a copy to the Authority, that its actions on the GPA do not adequately respond to the concerns and issues of the Affected Jurisdiction.
-Proceed to Step 16. - RTPC Revises Action Plan.
-The affected RTPC, working with the Sponsoring and Affected jurisdictions, revises the Action Plan as necessary and appropriate to incorporate projects, programs, systems management investments and processes, mitigations or other actions to address the anticipated impacts and proposed mitigations and monitoring as set forth in either the Principles of Agreement from Step 6 or the Sponsoring Jurisdiction's response to comments (if the outcome of Step 13 was "yes"). - Incorporate Action Plan Revisions into the CTP.
+Exhibit 4-1 GPA Review Process Detailed Description 4 13 Affected Jurisdiction Responds.
+Has the Affected Jurisdiction that submitted a Letter of Concern concluded that the Sponsoring Jurisdiction has adequately responded to the concerns and issues outlined in its Letter of Concern → YES: Affected Jurisdiction informs the Authority in writing with a copy to the Sponsoring Jurisdiction, and all involved parties move to Step 14 of the GPA review process. → NO: Affected Jurisdiction informs the Sponsoring Jurisdiction in writing, with a copy to the Authority, that its actions on the GPA do not adequately respond to the concerns and issues of the Affected Jurisdiction.
+Proceed to Step 16.
+14 RTPC Revises Action Plan.
+The affected RTPC, working with the Sponsoring and Affected jurisdictions, revises the Action Plan as necessary and appropriate to incorporate projects, programs, systems management investments and processes, mitigations or other actions to address the anticipated impacts and proposed mitigations and monitoring as set forth in either the Principles of Agreement from Step 6 or the Sponsoring Jurisdiction's response to comments (if the outcome of Step 13 was "yes").
+15 Incorporate Action Plan Revisions into the CTP.
 The Authority considers the proposed revisions to the Action Plan (if such revisions were approved by the RTPC) and incorporates the revisions into the CTP, as appropriate.

-of the above steps have been followed, and the GPA remains the subject of dispute, the Authority may find one or both of the parties out of compliance with the GMP.
+16 CCTA Evaluates Compliance with the GMP.
+If all of the above steps have been followed, and the GPA remains the subject of dispute, the Authority may find one or both of the parties out of compliance with the GMP.
 As part of the evaluation of the GMP Biennial Compliance Checklist review, the Authority will determine good faith participation in the GPA review process as described in Table 4.
-If Principles of Agreement are adopted, future compliance would be assessed based on ongoing adherence of the

-Principles of Agreement.
+If Principles of Agreement are adopted, future compliance would be assessed based on ongoing adherence of the Sponsoring and Affected Jurisdictions to the Principles of Agreement.